Jeff2Ma/launchd-with-networkchange/readme.md

 > At workplace, your Mac Device has to make some settings such as change proxy address, set specical pac file, open some apps and so on.
 While at home your have change it again to others.

-With the help of `launchd`, those operations can be automated.
+With the help of [launchd](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html), those operations can be automated.
 And that's what this repo do!
 It is fast, easy and safe.

 ## Features